Ricks-Lab/ups-utils/docs/USER_GUIDE.md

 After getting your system setup to support **rickslab-ups-utils**, it is best to verify functionality by listing your UPS details with the `ups-ls` command.
 The utility will read the `ups-config.json` to get a list of configured UPSs.
 The utility will also verify accessibility of the listed UPSs.
-Here is an example of output for a single UPS using `ups-ls` with no command line arguments:
+Here is an example of output for a single UPS using `ups-ls --no_markup`:

 ```
 UPS Name: UPS1-PDX